 For Adwords data, set the value to Adwords All conv.

 For Facebook Ads data, set the value to Website Conversions.

 For Google Analytics data, set the value to Goal 1 + Goal 6

 This is done by adding rules in the Rule editor.
-One can also add multiple conditions and do other transformation on the selected values.
+One can also add multiple conditions and do other transformations on the selected values.
 The order of the rules can be important as the first match is used.
-Other examples of rule based metrics are:
+Other examples of rule-based metrics are: